tethysplatform/tethys/docs/getting_started/url_variables.rst

         return render(request, 'my_first_app/map.html', context)

 The ``map_single`` controller function is slightly different than the ``map`` controller you created earlier.
-It accepts and additional argument called "id".
+It accepts an additional argument called "id".
 The ``id`` URL variable value will be passed to the ``map_single`` controller making the ``id`` variable available for use in the controller logic.

 Anytime you create a URL with variables in it, the variables need to be added to the arguments of the controller function it maps to.

 The ``map_single`` controller is similar but different from the ``map`` controller you created earlier.
-Searches for a single stream gage record using the ``id`` variable and the SQLAlchemy ``filter()`` method.
-The gage is reformatted into GeoJSON format as before and the ``map_options`` for the Gizmo are defined.
+The SQLAlchemy query searches for a single stream gage record using the ``id`` variable via the``filter()`` method.
+The stream gage data returned by the query is reformatted into GeoJSON format as before and the ``map_options`` for the Gizmo are defined.

 The context is expanded to include the ``id`` variable, so that it will be available for use in the template.
 The same :file:`map.html` template is being used by this controller as was used by the ``map`` controller.
-We will need to modify it slightly to make use of the new ``gage_id`` context variable.
+However, it will need to be modified slightly to make use of the new ``gage_id`` context variable.

 Modify the Template
 ===================